matldupont/react-ottawa-gatsby/src/slides.md

 - Pages are just components in ```src/pages```

-- React Router behind the scenes
+- Reach Router behind the scenes

 ---